sudharshan3/Heart-Beat-Monitoring-sytem-using-Esp8266/README.md

 that Heart Beats can be monitored from anywhere in the world over the internet.

 COMPONENTS USED:-
- Pulse sensor
+Pulse sensor
- Wi-Fi module- ESP8266
+Wi-Fi module- ESP8266
- Arduino Uno
+Arduino Uno
- LCD
+LCD
- Bread Board
+Bread Board
- 10k potentiometer
+10k potentiometer
- 220 ohm resistors
+220 ohm resistor
- LED
+LED
- Connecting wires
+Connecting wires
- Laptop with Internet connection.CIRCUIT DIAGRAM
+Laptop with Internet connection.CIRCUIT DIAGRAM